rabbitmq/rabbitmq-website/tutorials/tutorial-one-go.md

   }
 }
 ```

+Create a new directory for the receiver, like `receiver/receive.go, to avoid [DuplicateDecl](https://pkg.go.dev/golang.org/x/tools/internal/typesinternal#DuplicateDecl) error.

 Setting up is the same as the publisher; we open a connection and a
 channel, and declare the queue from which we're going to consume.